 Why is sugar bad for you?

-- Sugar has a devastating effect on our microbiome.
+- It has a devastating effect on our microbiome.
 The bad bacteria in your gut thrive on sugar, while the good bacteria don’t do well with simple sugars.
 They love complex sugars, or what we call fiber.
 It is well known that candida thrives on sugar, for example.